rjshap/AutoSharesAPI/web-api/introduction.md

 **Step 1 :** [**Sign Up**](https://apidevportal.autoshares.dev/how-to) **or** [**Sign In**](https://apidevportal.autoshares.dev/how-to) \*_to the AutoShares API Documentation Portal_

 Please review the API documentation.
-To begin developing, you'll need to register for developer connection keys.
+When you are ready to begin developing, you'll need to register for developer connection keys.

 **Step 2: Complete the Developer Registration Form:** [**Register for Developer Connection Keys**](https://onboarding.autoshares.com/app/241146432165147)